vindarbot/ChromatineStateEnrichment/README.md

 # ChromatineStateEnrichment (CSE)

-From a list of Arabidopsis thaliana genes (TAIR ID format), the tool CSE performs an enrichment analysis to see if these genes are preferentially targeted by some epigenetics marks.
+With a list of Arabidopsis thaliana genes as input (TAIR ID format), the tool CSE performs an enrichment analysis to see if these genes are preferentially targeted by some epigenetics marks.

 The 36 epigenetics marks and the genes associated were described by Liu Y., et al. (PCSD: a plant chromatin state database.
 Nucleic Acids Research, Volume 46, Issue D1, 4 January 2018, Pages D1157–D1167, https://doi.org/10.1093/nar/gkx919)